clelidm/MinCompSpin_ExhaustiveSearch/README.md

  - (Optional) `const string basis_IntegerRepresentation_filename`, with the location and name of the input file containing the basis element written in the integer representation.
  - (Optional) `const string basis_BinaryRepresentation_filename`,  with the location and name of the input file containing the basis element written in the binary representation.

+## Input and Output files

+### Input files:
+Input files can be stored in the `INPUT` folder, you must provide the following input files:
+ - a binary datafile.
+The name of the datafile must be specified in `data.h` in the variable `datafilename`.
+Datapoints must be written as binary strings of 0’s and 1’s encoded on at least `n` bits (with no spaces between the bits), where `n` is the number of spin variables specified in `data.h`.
+The file must contain one datapoint per line — see example in the INPUT folder.
+ - (Optional) a basis input file (see section "Reading the basis from an input file” above).

+### Output files:
+All the output files will be stored in the output folder whose name is specified in `data.h`.

 ## Specify the spin basis (see functions in `Basis_Choice.cpp`)